What is Freelance Technical Writing?

 Technical writing is a complicated career that may be considered a step above content marketing and copywriting.
 Content writers tend to write straightforward content, while technical writers tend to write more technical content.
 In any case, the increasing demand for such technical content has given rise to freelance technical writing.

-While freelancing has been there for a whole, the demand for freelance technical content writers has only started to increase recently.
+While freelancing has been a thing for a while, the demand for freelance technical content writers has only started to increase recently.
 Especially because organizations and small businesses find it cheaper to freelance their technical content rather than hire full-time in-house technical writers.

 In this article, we’ll go over what technical writing is, how you can become a freelance technical writer, tips for success, and the top websites for finding freelance technical writing jobs.